 Timelines are indicative.
 Actual timelines vary depending on the complexity of the topic and the number of drugs/indications included in each evaluation.

 3.2 Evaluation processes

-Overviews of the processes for expedited and full evaluations are shown in Figures 2 and 3 respectively.
+The evaluation processes for expedited and full evaluations are shown in Figures 2 and 3 respectively.